Why We Need to re-teach the Art of the Question

 The Questions We Ask Shape the Minds We Build

-Approximately 60% of AI queries begin with “What” or “How.”
-These are pragmatic, outcome-oriented prompts.
-They reflect a society conditioned for speed, clarity, and utility—all valuable traits, but insufficient on their own.
-They serve the logic of productivity rather than the spirit of understanding.
+Many AI queries begin with practical “What” or “How” prompts.
+These are pragmatic, outcome-oriented questions.
+They reflect a society increasingly conditioned for speed, clarity, and utility—all valuable traits, but insufficient on their own.

-This is more than a linguistic pattern—it’s a symptom of a deeper cultural condition: one in which the process of thinking has been eclipsed by the performance of knowing.
+In educational environments, this separation of content from context is more than a linguistic pattern—it’s a symptom of a deeper cultural condition: one in which the process of thinking has been eclipsed by the performance of knowing.

 Rather than stopping at “What is a garden?” or “How does it grow?”, they are guided toward questions like:

-• “Why do certain knowledge systems dominate others?”
+“Why do certain knowledge systems dominate others?”

-• “Who gets to decide what counts as valuable knowledge?”
+“Who gets to decide what counts as valuable knowledge?”

-• “Where do art and science intersect in the way we imagine the world?”
+“Where do art and science intersect in the way we imagine the world?”

-This stems from an educational system still defined by subjects in isolation, content-heavy curricula, and assessments that reward accuracy over ambiguity.
 Teachers are stretched, students are hurried, and inquiry is often squeezed out in the name of outcomes.
-The result?
-A missed opportunity—not just to expand knowledge, but to model thinking as an art form.
+The result is a missed opportunity—not just to expand knowledge, but to model thinking as an art form.

 Toward an Interrogative Culture